How to Use Virtual Viewport and Zoom in C#

 $vbLabelText $csharpLabel

-In responsive CSS mode, you can specify a viewport width by passing a value to the UseResponsiveCssRendering method.
-The default viewport width is 1280 pixels.
-As you may have noticed, the viewport unit is pixel-based, representing a virtual browser viewport for responsive CSS designs.
+In responsive CSS mode, specify a viewport width by passing a value to the UseResponsiveCssRendering method.
+The default ViewPortWidth is 1280 pixels.
+The viewport unit is pixel-based, representing a virtual browser viewport for responsive CSS designs.
+This mode handles modern frameworks and works with Bootstrap and Flex CSS layouts.

 :path=/static-assets/pdf/content-code-examples/how-to/viewport-zoom-responsive-css.cs